 - Drop-in workshops on a variety of mental health topics, including mindfulness for anxiety reduction, depression and suicide prevention, harm reduction for substance use, imposter syndrome, transitioning to college and resilience.

-- Referrals to local mental health practitioners for Eckerd community members
+- Consultation and referrals to local mental health practitioners.

 Hours & Appointments

-Counseling and disability support services are free of charge to all full-time students currently enrolled in credit courses at Eckerd College.
+Counseling services are provided free of charge to all students currently enrolled in credit courses at Eckerd College.
 Consultation services, including workshops and health education services, are available to student organizations, Eckerd faculty and staff.

-Our psychological services are provided free of charge to full-time students on a voluntary basis and are completely confidential.
+Services are provided to students on a voluntary basis and are completely confidential.
 That is, no information will be given to anyone without your written permission.
 You do not need to be referred by anyone to benefit from the services of the Counseling Center.

 Urgent and Emergency Counseling

-Students experiencing distressing or emergency situations are seen by Counseling Services staff as quickly as possible.
+Students experiencing distressing or emergency situations are seen by Counseling Services or Student Outreach Services staff as quickly as possible.
 Students may come to Counseling Services during regular business hours if they are in distress.
-After hours, the counselor on-call may be contacted by calling Campus Safety at 727-864-8260.
-A counselor is available 24 hours a day, 7 days a week.
+After hours, contact Campus Safety and Security at 727.864.8260 or call 911 if you are in an emergency.